-Communicating to you the processes for identifying and responding to fraud or error.
+o communicating to you the processes for identifying and responding to fraud or error.

 The Vice Chair and I attend pre-audit meetings with the Head of Internal Audit, Risk and Insurance on a quarterly basis.
 Issues, concerns and ongoing investigations around fraud risks are discussed as part of this process.
+During the pandemic communication increased and regular updates on changes in the control and risk environments (including fraud risks) were discussed as and when required.
+This meant that the Vice Chair and I were informed regularly of any issues arising.

 In addition, members of the Audit Committee discuss and approve an Annual Fraud Report that highlights the findings of all anti-fraud work throughout the Council in the previous financial year.
-This now includes the annual completion of the CIFAS Action Plan - Responses to Fighting Fraud and Corruption Locally.
-From this assessment detailed improvements are actioned if necessary.
 At each meeting there is an opportunity for the Committee to review and challenge the findings contained within the Annual Fraud Report.
 Findings of specific fraud audits are reported and follow up work is reported to the Committee.
 If the Audit Committee is not satisfied with any aspect of a report involving a fraud risk then the manager responsible for the service area concerned would be requested to attend a future Committee meeting and questioned directly by all Members.

 Regular updates are received from the National Anti-Fraud Network (NAFN) and are subsequently forwarded to key stakeholders within the organisation.
-Fraud risk issues are discussed at the quarterly Corporate Governance Group and at quarterly Senior Management Team Audit Update Meetings (Corporate Leadership Team).
+Fraud risk issues are discussed at the quarterly Corporate Governance Group and at quarterly Senior Management Team Audit Update Meetings.
 Change proposals within the Council are risk assessed and risk is embedded within project management techniques.
 Internal Audit provides ongoing assurance on key risks within key projects.
 All relevant findings are presented to the Audit Committee.

 The committee receive regular training on all audit development matters and this includes fraud risks.
 This includes an overview of whistleblowing and anti-fraud updates, facilitated by the Head of Internal Audit, Risk and Insurance.
 Attending regular training workshops chaired by the Head of Internal Audit helps to improve an overall understanding of fraud risks.
+This is a key objective for the Committee Members particularly given the significant impact and subsequent changes to council risks (including fraud risks) in the past year.
+This includes changes to the way the council works and remote working and increased reliance on technology to deliver services that both contain inherent risks around fraud.

 The Council's Anti-Fraud, Bribery and Corruption Policy outlines the process for identifying to fraud and error and the responsibilities of staff in relation to fraud.
+The policy is updated on a regular basis and changes are discussed at Audit Committee.

-5. How do you oversee management processes for identifying and responding to the risk of fraud and possible breaches of internal control?
-Are you aware of any breaches of internal control during 2019/20?
+How do you oversee management processes for identifying and responding to the risk of fraud and possible breaches of internal control?
+Are you aware of any breaches of internal control during 2020/21?
 If so, please provide details.

 All members of the Audit Committee review and challenge internal audit progress reports that identify fraud risks.
-Furthermore the Annual Fraud Report provides a detailed overview of activities and findings in relation to fraud over a 12 month period.
+Furthermore, the Annual Fraud Report provides a detailed overview of activities and findings in relation to fraud over a 12 month period.
 We approve the Annual Risk Based Internal Audit Plan that contains a Fraud Sub Plan generated by a fraud risk assessment.
 This provides assurance that key fraud risk areas are being reviewed.

-6. How do you gain assurance that all relevant laws and regulations have been complied with?
-Are you aware of any instances of non-compliance during 2019/20?
+How do you gain assurance that all relevant laws and regulations have been complied with?
+Are you aware of any instances of noncompliance during 2020/21?
 If so, please provide details.